Veg Buffet

 Jump to Recipe Print Recipe

-This Homemade Quick Palak Paneer promises to be healthy and delicious!
-Let's make this winter special by choosing to have fresh spinach leaves and desi ghee.
-Find out how little tweaks to the traditional Palak Paneer make it an easy recipe for busy people!
+This Homemade Quick and Easy Palak Paneer Recipe promises to be easy and delicious!
+Find out how little tweaks to the traditional Palak Paneer make it an easy recipe for busy people.
+Team with makki ki roti for a perfect meal!

 Ingredients Overview